 Government Investigations and Enforcement Matters: Bill represents clients in both civil and criminal government investigations and enforcement matters with a focus on financial matters, including tax issues, improper accounting practices, money laundering, and securities infractions.
 He advises individual and corporate clients under investigation by federal grand juries and clients who are subjects of SEC enforcement actions.
 Bill also represents clients before private sector oversight boards such as the Public Company Accounting Oversight Board (PCAOB).

-Tax Controversies: Bill previously served as a federal prosecutor with the Department of Justice (DOJ) Tax Division where he worked closely with the Internal Revenue Service (IRS) to investigate tax controversies.
+Tax Controversies: Named a "Go To Lawyer" for tax enforcement actions by Massachusetts Lawyers Weekly, Bill previously served as a federal prosecutor with the Department of Justice (DOJ) Tax Division where he worked closely with the Internal Revenue Service (IRS) to investigate tax controversies.
 His experience includes prosecuting and defending cases involving allegations of tax evasion, false returns, aiding and abetting, tax conspiracy, failures to file, sales and use tax practices, excise tax payments, fuel and road tax payments, and improper tax withholding.
 Bill's practice also includes advising clients on compliance with the Foreign Account Tax Compliance Act (FATCA).
+Read more about Bill's criminal and civil tax controversy experience.

 Prior to founding Lovett O'Brien, Bill was a partner at Hogan Lovells and Collora LLP in Boston.
 He also served more than six years as a federal prosecutor at the U.S. Department of Justice.
 While at the Department of Justice, he served as a Special Assistant United States Attorney in the Eastern District of Virginia and was recognized with the Outstanding Attorney Award in 2002, 2003 and 2005.